Big Read: Coronavirus vs the incredible human immune system

 "There are some bugs that infect us and hide inside our cells.
 Some other bugs try to spread throughout our fluids.
 And other bugs are so big and horny that they can't be killed by anything."

-It kept a record of every microbe it's ever killed, in types of white blood cells – namely B- and T- lymphocytes – also known as memory cells.
+It keeps a record of every microbe it's ever killed, in types of white blood cells – namely B- and T- lymphocytes – also known as memory cells.

-Its built-in library meant it could recognise and destroy a microbe quickly if it entered the body again, well before it could multiply and make us feel sick.
+Its built-in library means it can recognise and destroy a microbe quickly if it enters the body again - well before it can multiply and make us feel sick.

-Infections like the flu were a life-long nuisance as its many different strains meant it had to be fought many times as a new adversary.
+Infections like the flu are a life-long nuisance as its many different strains means it must be fought many times as a new adversary.

 "But, generally, the immune system has a set of uniquely adapted cells which have specific chemical responses to all of the things it encounters," Le Gros said.